missfunmi/tictactoe-playdate/README.md

 ## Game Levels

 This version of TicTacToe has 7 increasingly chaotic levels as follows.
-Levels marked ✅ have been implemented, ❌ have not yet been implemented
+Levels marked ✅ have been implemented, ❌ have not yet been implemented:

 | level | level name                             | rules                                                                                                                                               |
 |-------|----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|